Cruel Country

-Cruel Country is the twelfth studio album by American indie rock band Wilco.
-It was released on May 27, 2022, by dBpm Records.
-It is a double album.
+Cruel Country is the twelfth studio album by the American rock band Wilco, released on May 27, 2022, by dBpm Records.
+A double album, Cruel Country sees the band fully embracing their country music leanings.
+It was supported with the release of two singles: "Falling Apart (Right Now)" and "Tired of Taking It Out on You".
+On release, the album received critical acclaim and debuted at number 190 on the US Billboard 200.

 Background

 Cruel Country features twenty-one songs written by frontman Jeff Tweedy.
 The double album consists primarily of live takes recorded at The Loft, the band's recording studio in Chicago.
-The sessions included all six Wilco members together in The Loft for the first time since The Whole Love (2011).
+It was recorded there in February and March 2022, with production handled by Tweedy and Tom Schick.
+The sessions included all six Wilco members together in The Loft for the first time since the recording of The Whole Love (2011).
 With minimal overdubbing, Tweedy compared their recording approach on Cruel Country to that which they last employed on Sky Blue Sky (2007).

 Music and themes

 The album sees the band fully embracing their country music leanings.
 In a letter published upon the album's announcement, Jeff Tweedy wrote, "I think there's been an assumption over the years that Wilco is some sort of country band.
 There's a lot of evidence to support that way of thinking about our band because there have been elements of country music in everything we've ever done.
 But to be honest, we've never been particularly comfortable with accepting that definition of the music we make.
 With this album though, I'll tell you what, Wilco is digging in and calling it country."
 Tweedy explained that the genre provided an ideal space to explore United States history: "Because it is the country I love, and because it's country music that I love, I feel a responsibility to investigate their mirrored problematic natures.
 I believe it's important to challenge our affections for things that are flawed."